adamnew123456/USM/README.txt

 There are two helper scripts (installed by default with the main USM program) that help in this situation.
 Check out usm-lib-helper(1) and usm-prefix(1) (you have to have unionfs installed to use usm-prefix).

 If you happen to notice that a shared library is not loading, use usm-lib-helper.
+It binds LD_LIBRARY_PATH to the lib subdirectory of whatever program you ask it to, allowing shared libraries to be loaded from the proper directory.

 If a program cannot access a resource it expects (like a config file) because it is hardcoded into "~/Apps/install", try usm-prefix.
+It uses a unionfs mount to allow a program's access to ~/Apps/install to be "redirected" to its own directory.

 INTERESTING USES
 ----------------